Washington DC Police Scanner: Democracy Behind Closed Doors

 - Social media monitoring tools

-The Community Oversight of Surveillance DC coalition notes that "significant decisions about surveillance are happening in secret."
-The public cannot monitor police, but police can monitor the public with expanding technology and diminishing accountability.
+The Community Oversight of Surveillance DC coalition has noted that "significant decisions about surveillance are happening in secret."
+Police monitor the public with growing technology; the public cannot monitor police at all.

 - Citizen complaints